Here Is What Manju Warrier Has To Say About Remarriage Rumours!

 READ: A Dileep-Manju Warrier Box Office Clash Is On Cards?

-The gossip mongers have been suggesting that the actress is in a new relationship, and is planning to get remarried very soon.
+The gossipmongers have been suggesting that the actress is in a new relationship, and is planning to remarry very soon.
 Manju's ex-husband Dileep, who has been arrested in connection with the actress abduction case, had also openly mentioned her close friendship with director VA Shrikumar Menon in his bail application.

 READ: Meenakshi Dileep's New Picture Goes Viral!